-SHE WON CREATIVE WRITING FELLOWSHIPS from the National Endowment for the Arts, Headlands Center for the arts, Ucross Foundation, Barbara Deming Memorial Fund/Money for Women, and others.
-With a master's degree in English literature/creative writing and years of experience as a coach and teacher, she offers a range of workshops to performers and creators.
+SHE HAS WON FELLOWSHIPS OR GRANTS from California Humanities and the National Endowment for the Humanities, the East Bay/Oakland Relief Fund for Individuals in the Arts, the National Endowment for the Arts, Headlands Center for the Arts, Ucross Foundation, Barbara Deming Memorial Fund/Money for Women, and the Puffin Foundation.
+With a master's degree in English literature/creative writing and years of experience as a coach and teacher, she offers a range of workshops/clinics to performers and creators.

 LISA B'S LATEST ALBUM, “REVERBERANT: POEMS & MUSIC,” released October 11, 2019, features her free-verse poems spiced with singing.
 Its theme of reverberation links jazz stories with tales of spiritual self-realization.
 "Lisa Bernstein weaves a compelling series of musical narratives... featuring a wide variety of supporting players for her rich, deep, enchanting voice.
 Each listening reveals previously undiscovered depths of brilliant artistry and colorful storytelling." - Chris Cooke, KIOS-FM